 Note: Non-resident students can receive in-state tuition if they have an assistantship (teaching, non-teaching or research) or a scholarship ($1,000 minimum).

 Q18) Does the Visualization Program offer any scholarships or grants?

-A18) We award a number of stipends for competitive applicants.
+A18) We award a number of scholarships for competitive applicants.
 There are also University and College of Architecture fellowships awarded on the basis of prior academic performance.
-Teaching Assistant positions are sometimes available.
-Many of our students have found part time jobs either within the university or off-campus.
+Teaching Assistant and Research positions are often available.
+Many of our students find part time jobs either within the university or off-campus.